Sustainably Managed Land and Water Resources

-Over the course of 2020, ILCN and the European Conservation Network are holding a series of webinars to bring together the global private and civic land conservation community to share knowledge, build capacity, and advance our work during these challenging times.
+Over the course of 2020 and 2021, the ILCN and the European Land Conservation Network are holding a series of webinars to bring together the global private and civic land conservation community to share knowledge, build capacity, and advance our work during these challenging times.

 Integrating Land and Water

 Every day, land use decisions that shape our water future are made, which is why it is critical to coordinate land and water use decisions.
 The Babbitt Center of Land and Water Policy, founded at the Lincoln Institute in 2017, works with communities throughout the Colorado River Basin to better integrate land and water planning and thus increase sustainability throughout the region.